wazo-platform/wazo-doc/source/installation/installsystem.rst

    ./wazo_install.sh

-At the end of the installation, you can continue by running the :ref:`configuration wizard. <configuration_wizard>`
+At the end of the installation, you can continue by running the configuration wizard.

 Alternatives versions